darylfragata/aws-ec2-state-change-alerts/README.md

 1. Go to **EventBridge** in the AWS console.
 2. Create a new rule to capture EC2 state changes:
    - Select the **CloudTrail** event source.
-   - Filter the event patterns for EC2 state changes (RunInstances, StopInstances, StartInstances, RebootInstances, TerminateInstaces).
+   - Filter the event patterns for EC2 state changes (RunInstances, StopInstances, StartInstances, RebootInstances, TerminateInstances).
    - Set the rule to trigger the Lambda function that processes the state change event.

 ---